UMR-CNRM/snowtools/doc/source/vortex/essentials.rst

 **Resource Handlers** consist of an association of a provider, a resource and a container.
 They establish a bridge between the vortex and the user worlds.

-**algo components** refer to the classes outlying the core algorithm to produce a given set of outputs files from a given set of inputs files.
+**algo components** refer to the classes outlying the core algorithm to produce a given set of output files from a given set of input files.